MooersLab/pymolsnips/README.md

     },
 ```

 Restart VSC.
 Open a **pml** file.
 You should see **pml** in the lower right on the bottom panel.
 You should also see syntax highlighting of the pml text.
-Type the tab trigger **ao** to test the snippet for ambient occlusion.
+Type the tab trigger **ao** to test the installation of the snippet for the code that creates the ambient occlusion effect.

 <A href=#FASTLINKS2>Return to list of editors above.</A>